isomerpages/moe-methodistgirlssch/_admissions/Awards and Scholarships/MGS Special Awards and Scholarships.md

 the school community and beyond through her talents.
 She is of good character and role models our school values, Godliness, Excellence and Love, and the school motto, To Master, To Grow, To Serve.</p>
-<p><em>Professor Tommy Koh is a Professor of Law at NUS and an Ambassador-At-Large at MFA.
+<p><em>Professor Tommy Koh is an Emeritus of Law at NUS and an Ambassador-At-Large at MFA.
 He was the President of the Third UN Conference on the Law of the Sea and Chairman of the 1992 Earth Summit in Rio de Janeiro.
 He was also Singapore’s Ambassador to the US and the Chief Negotiator of the US-Singapore Free Trade Agreement.
 He has also been a champion of the arts, the environment and civil society.
 Mrs Tommy Koh is an alumna of MGS.</em>
 </p>
 <p>^Tommy Koh Award for Arts and Creativity replaces the previous Tommy Koh
 Book Prize.</p>